 Gallstones: Gallstones are solid particles that form from bile in the gallbladder.
 There are two types of gallstones, cholesterol and pigment.
 Causes of gallstones vary, and risk factors include female gender, obesity, crash dieting, and some medications.
 There are a variety of treatments for gallstones depending on the severity of the condition.

-Pancreatitis Pancreatitis is inflammation of the pancreas.
+Acute and Chronic Pancreatitis Pancreatitis is inflammation of the pancreas.
 There are two kinds of pancreatitis, acute and chronic.
 The primary causes of pancreatitis are alcohol and gallstones.
-Symptoms of acute pancreatitis include include nausea, fever, dehydration, and rapid heartbeat.
+Symptoms of acute pancreatitis include nausea, fever, dehydration, and rapid heartbeat.
 Symptoms of chronic pancreatitis include bleeding from anemia, jaundice and other liver problems, weight loss, and diabetes.
 Treatment of individuals with pancreatitis caused by alcohol abuse is stopping all alcohol use.
-Examples of other treatments may include gallbladder removal, antibiotics, or change in diet (high carbohydrate low fat diet).
+Examples of other treatments may include gallbladder removal, antibiotics, or change in diet (high carbohydrate low-fat diet).